Mathuiss/cofmsim/README.md

 When using the `-o` option, the system spawns a background thread that writes the results to disk asynchronously.
 When running extremely large amounts of simulations, it might take a while for your system to write all the results to your file system after the simulations have finished.

-The `.csv` file can then be opened in a tool like SandDance to visualize the results:
+The `.csv` file can then be opened in a tool like [SandDance for VSCode](https://marketplace.visualstudio.com/items?itemName=msrvida.vscode-sanddance) to visualize the results:

 ![results_graph](./img/sanddance.png)